chainguard-dev/edu/content/open-source/sigstore/policy-controller/disallowing-privileged-containers-with-policy-controller.md

 index.docker.io/library/ubuntu@sha256:2adf22367284330af9f832ffefb717c78239f6251d9d0f58de50b86229ed1427 failed evaluating cue policy for ClusterImagePolicy: failed to evaluate the policy with error: spec.containers.0.securityContext.privileged: conflicting values false and true
 ```

-The first line show the error message and the failing `ClusterImagePolicy` name.
+The first line shows the error message and the failing `ClusterImagePolicy` name.
 The second line contains the image ID, along with the specific CUE error message showing the policy violation.

 Edit the `/tmp/pod.yaml` file and change the `privileged` setting to `false`: